USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/INSTRUCTIONS.md

 webpage, with a link pointing to the project's `LICENSE.txt` file.

 A "README" file MUST be created in the top level directory of the project.
-The "README" file MUST be a plain-text file in either ASCII or UTF-8 encoding.
-The file may be named "README", "README.txt", or "README.md".
-As a note, if the developers choose to use [GitHub](https://github.com) as the distribution method, it is RECOMMENDED that the file be named "README.md", and that the file be written in [GitHub-flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+The README file MUST be a plain-text file in either ASCII or UTF-8 encoding.
+The file may be named `README`, `README.txt`, or `README.md`.
+As a note, if the developers choose to use [GitHub](https://github.com) as the distribution method, it is RECOMMENDED that the file be named `README.md`, and that the file be written in [GitHub-flavored Markdown](https://guides.github.com/features/mastering-markdown/).
 Throughout this document the file will be called "README" regardless of what suffix is